patricksavalle/devops-project-template/content/project-plan.md

 #### RAT's

-RAT or Riskiest Assumptions Tests using POC's en prototypes are done to reduce uncertainty to an acceptable level.
+RAT or Riskiest Assumptions Tests using POC's en prototypes are done to reduce uncertainty to an acceptable level before continuing.
 The objective in this phase is to fail as cheap and soon as possible.
 If that fails, the project can continue.

 ### 2. Functional design and architecture

-Functional design creates the desired modularity of the system based on functional dependencies and architecture.
+An important goal of functional design is to create the desired modularity of the system based on functional cohesion and coupling, and the appropriate architecture.
 It formally describes the functional structure using pseudo-coding, UML, BPML etc.
 A functional design needs to be complete to be useful.
 This phase needs to be done by experienced architects.

 #### Architecture

 Architecture applies regularity to system design by mandating patterns.
-This creates flexibility and maintainability.
+This creates simplicity, flexibility and maintainability.
 Architecture has many aspects, such as:
 - Security
 - Integration
 - Application
+- ...

 In modern application landscapes the [integration architecture](integration-standard.md) is often leading.